EmmanuelADAM/jade/fsm/readme.md

     - end of C, end of D lead to E
     - E leads to F (final state) or returns to A

-- Dans le package [Review](https://github.com/EmmanuelADAM/jade/blob/english/fsm/review/) agents simulate the principle of depositing a research article:
+- In the package [Review](https://github.com/EmmanuelADAM/jade/blob/english/fsm/review/) agents simulate the principle of depositing a research article:
     - an author submits an article to a journal
     - this journal receives it and sends this article to 3 reviewers